OmarITx/Active-directory-basics/README.md

 ---

 ### 🔹 5.
-Making sure IP Adress for dc-1 stays the same
+Making sure the IP Address for dc-1 stays the same

 1. Go back to the virtual machine menu (using the search bar)